logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Training involving multiple gpus and/or multiple hosts.

 Serving
 -------

+In the pipeline we support a scalable architecture for serving of TensorFlow and Keras models.
+We use the TensorFlow Serving running on K8s to scale up the number of serving instances dynamically and handle load balancing.

 See model_serving_ for more information.

 .. _experiments: ../tensorflow/experiment.html
 .. _model_serving: ../tensorflow/model_serving.html